microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Pages/Modules Pages/AVS.md

 ### Sessions

 > Sessions coming soon!
-The Infrastructure Academy launched Nov.
+The Azure Infrastructure Academy launched Nov.
 2023 and is undergoing development.
 Please check regularly for updates.